KimBergstroem/geoMastermind-Game/README.md

 &nbsp;
 ### **Imagery**🔹

-All the images displayed in this site was originelly downloaded by the sites below mentioned in Credit, Media section, and modified by me in Photoshop.
+All the images displayed in this site was originelly downloaded by the sites mentioned in Credit section, Media section and was modified by me in Photoshop or in canva.

 &nbsp;
 ### **Wireframes**🔹